Skip Navigation

 • Alt Tags - is an HTML attribute applied to image tags to provide a text alternative for search engines.

-3. Students will examine how the Search engine results and algorithm implementation provide qualitative and targeted results to search engine queries.
+2. Examine how the search engine results and algorithm implementation provide qualitative and targeted results for search engine queries.

 • Trust/Authority